 Maximum Fill refers to the maximum gallons of water that a bathtub can hold.

 A mechanism wherein excess water is drained after it reaches a certain height in the tub.
 This mechanism is found in the inside wall of the tub and is useful in preventing flow of water from the tub.
 A few drains are also controlled by overflows.

 An engine that is used with whirlpool jets for pushing both air and warm water into a tub.

-A shower unit that that includes jets, showerheads, volume controls and temperature controls in one area so that it can be used easily for targeting specific regions of the body.
+A shower panel is a shower unit that includes jets, showerheads, volume controls and temperature controls in one area so that it can be used easily for targeting specific regions of the body.

 Skirt refers to the front side of a tub in 3-wall installations or in an alcove.
 It is sometimes called as an apron too.

 Soaker tub is exclusively designed for soaking.
-This tub is devoid of any advanced features, including whirlpool jets.
+This tub is devoid of any advanced features, including whirlpool or air jets.

 Spec sheets are documents that normally include measurements and various features of a product.
 These sheets may also include installation instructions and product diagrams.

 Surrounds refer to a platform or a structure made of natural stone slab or tile that surrounds a bathtub.
 Since surrounds cover a majority portion of a tub they give an indication of a tub being “built into” the surrounding stone or tile.

 Tile Flange is a perpendicular lip or edge seen in some tubs whose purpose is to create a water-tight seal across 3-wall installations or an alcove.